piccolomo/plotext/docs/source/cli.rst

 | An ending ``:1``, or ``:1,2``, picks specific columns, counted from 1: for example, ``@path:data.csv:2`` reads only the second column.
 | An ending ``:dict`` uses the first row as keys, giving a dictionary of columns, the form taken by ``--candlestick``.

+.. caution:: **Every row is read**, the first included, so a file carrying a header needs it removed first, for example with ``tail -n +2``.
+The ``:dict`` ending is the exception, wanting that row as its keys.
+Empty rows are skipped, so a file ending with a new line reads as it should.

 Sample Files
 ~~~~~~~~~~~~